-Believe me, I know.
-I have been there, too, with my own kids.
+I know.
+I have been there, too, with my kids.
 We start a cotton ball jar for following directions and showing kindness.
-A week into it, my kids are sharing well and following their morning and nighttime routines with ease.
+A week into it, my kids are sharing well and easily following their morning and nighttime routines.
 Another week later and I’m forgetting to give the cotton balls, my kids are taking 30 minutes to get dressed in the morning, and we are all kinds of frustrated with each other.

-I want us to get away from thinking about this simply as a reward for behavior.
-This is a tool we use to teach our children new skills and how to get their needs met in socially appropriate ways.
+I want us to stop thinking about this simply as a reward for behavior.
+We use This tool to teach our children new skills and how to get their needs met in socially appropriate ways.

 So now that we know why rewards (positive reinforcement) are important, let’s talk about the do’s and don’ts of using it at home!

 - Don’t just start giving out rewards.
 Do sit down and think about what specific behaviors you want to teach your child at home.
-Make sure you spend time reviewing these behavioral expectations with your child and modeling it for her.
-For instance, if you are teaching following directions, you might show your child examples of what that looks like and what it does not look like to follow directions.
+Make sure you review these behavioral expectations with your child and model them for her.
+For instance, if you are teaching following directions, you might show your child examples of what it looks like and does not look like to follow directions.
 And remember to have realistic expectations.
-If you child has ADHD, then she may not be developmentally able to follow multi-step directions.
+If your child has ADHD, then she may not be developmentally able to follow multi-step directions.
 You may need to start with simple one-step directions.

 - Don’t make your system too complicated.
 Do create a system that is very easy to implement for your family and that your child finds fun and exciting.
-The more complicated you make it, the more likely you will be to quit it within a week.
-Make a system that your child agrees with and just try to be consistent.
+The more complicated you make it, the more likely you will quit it within a week.
+Make a system your child agrees with, and just try to be consistent.

-- Don’t reward your child for things that they are internally motivated to do.
+- Don’t reward your child for things they are internally motivated to do.
 Do provide rewards or external consequences for behaviors your child has not yet consistently demonstrated or are not internally motivating.
-There is some research that shows that if children are rewarded for tasks they already find interesting and fun, they will be less internally motivated to do those tasks in the future.
+Some research shows that if children are rewarded for tasks they already find interesting and fun, they will be less internally motivated to do those tasks in the future.
 So, if your child already enjoys reading books with you or doing homework, skip the rewards for those skills.

 - Don’t get too frustrated by your child’s behavior.
-For those of you with children with ADHD, autism, or executive functioning challenges, do remember that your child has a neurobiological disorder and showing many of these desirable behaviors (controlling impulses, managing frustration, and listening/following directions) is much harder for him than his peers.
+For those of you with children with ADHD, autism, or executive functioning challenges, do remember that your child has a neurobiological disorder, and showing many of these desirable behaviors (controlling impulses, managing frustration, and listening/following directions) is much harder for him than his peers.
 Your child has biological differences in how he learns, so respect and acknowledge that.
 Be very patient in your child’s learning.
 If you need help we this, we have created an online parenting course just for you!
 This course is designed to help parent create calm in their homes and don’t worry, its module-based so you can complete it in your jammies!

 - Don’t expect perfection from yourself or your child.
 Do make mistakes.
 Mistakes are important in learning.
 Encourage your child to make mistakes and take time to celebrate those as well.
 When we make mistakes, those mistakes mean that we are learning.
-This goes for you mamas, too!
-It’s ok to make mistakes, to yell, to get frustrated, and to lose it.
+This goes for you, mamas, too!
+It’s ok to make mistakes, yell, get frustrated, and lose it.
 You are a human being.
-If any of you have seen me with my own kids, you will know child psychologists also lose it with our kids.
+If you have seen me with my kids, you will know child psychologists also lose it with our kids.
 Our parenting mistakes provide excellent opportunities to model apologizing to our kids.
 Embrace those mistakes because they mean you are trying, you are learning, and you are an awesome mama!

-Sometimes, one of the hardest parts of a developing a reinforcement system is figuring out what really motivates your child.
-Will you let us know in the comments below what your go-to reward is, so other mamas can get some ideas?
+Sometimes, one of the most complex parts of developing a reinforcement system is figuring out what motivates your child.
+Will you let us know in the comments below what your go-to reward is so that other mamas can get some ideas?